What is the main source of law authorising this entity form?

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-Annual financial statements need to be set up by the managing directors, in case of mandatory audit requirements, audited, and approved by the shareholders' meeting (within eight months after the end of the fiscal year).
+Annual financial statements must be arranged by the managing directors, and in case of mandatory audit requirements, audited, and approved by the shareholders (within eight (8) months after the end of the fiscal year).
 The financial statements must be filed with the Commercial Register.

 Is the entity permitted to determine its own financial year?